less/less-docs/content/features/mixins-parametric.md

 ## Pattern-matching

-Sometimes, you may want to change the behaviour of a mixin, based on the parameters you pass to it.
+Sometimes, you may want to change the behavior of a mixin, based on the parameters you pass to it.
 Let's start with something basic:

 ```less
 .mixin(@s; @color) { ... }